atroxaper/p6-LogP6-Blog-Example/README.md

 # First look at LogP6

-As a Java developer, I do not imagine serious application without writing logs.
+As a Java developer, I can not imagine serious application without writing logs.
 A good logging system should be:
 - fine-tunable.
 For example, we must be able to write something to a console, other things to file or even a database.
 Of course, there are conditions for